 The museum itself only occupies a portion of the ground floor.
 It divided into 4 zones:

 The reception area is the location where it used to be teller transactions.
 We could see several teller booths here.
 This part of the building is beautifully decorated with stained glass windows.

-Then we enter into the next zone: the history of money in Indonesia.
-The information is presented through diorama, pictures and narrated story.
+The next zone is the history of money in Indonesia.
+The information here is presented through diorama, pictures and narrated story.